 They located that the antioxidant made normal cells able to outcompeting and eradicating the p53 mutant cells.
 Still, that isn’t enough to stop long-term damage, argue the researchers.

-“Giving mice an antioxidant before exposing them to low doses of radiation gave healthful cells the more raise had to fight towards the mutant cells within the esophagus and make them disappear.
-However, we do not know the impact this therapy could have in other tissues — it could assist most cancers-capable cells someplace else come to be more potent.
+“Giving mice an antioxidant before exposing them to low doses of radiation gave healthy cells the upper hand in fighting the mutant cells within the esophagus and made them disappear.
+However, we do not know the impact this therapy could have in other tissues — it could assist most cancer-capable cells somewhere else to become more potent.
 What we do realize is that long-term use of antioxidants by myself isn’t powerful in stopping most cancers in people, consistent with different studies,” said Dr. Kasumi Murai, a writer from the Wellcome Sanger Institute.

-So ways, low doses of radiation, which include exposure from clinical imaging, have been considered secure.
-However, that is due to the fact their outcomes have remained hidden.
-This new take a look at well-known shows that having said that known as safe, low doses of radiation weigh the chances in favor of cancer-succesful mutant cells in the esophagus.
+So ways, low doses of radiation, which include exposure from clinical imaging, have been considered safe.
+However, that is because their outcomes have remained hidden.
+This new look at well-known shows that although known as safe, low doses of radiation weigh the chances in favor of cancer-susceptible mutant cells in the esophagus.

 More studies wished